NEURONE-IL/neurone/README.md

 ### Production

 **NOTE:** A Linux Virtual Private Server (VPS) or a Linux local machine with SSH access is needed to run this project in production mode.
+At least 2GB of RAM is required for building Docker images.

 #### Quick deploy (through Docker and Docker Compose)